AxelUlmestig/Appiot-Edison-GateWay/README.md

   - Go back to the front page and press 'Register Device'.
   - Set the Serial Number to the serial number you chose in step 3.2.1.
   - Choose your newly created Device Type "Edison Temperature".
-  - Give your device a fitting name, e.g. 'Edison Temperature Device'.
+  - Give your device a fitting name, e.g. "Edison Temperature Device".
   - Choose the gateway that you created in step 4.2.
   - Press 'Continue' and then 'Register'.